LaurenceA/infrastructure/README.md

 python -m venv venv
 source venv/bin/activate
 ```
-However, these venvs can be huge installing stuff like PyTorch, so we hit the same problem as above.
-So this .bashrc provides commands so you can do:
+However, these venvs can be huge installing stuff like PyTorch, so we can again end up running out of space in $HOME.
+So this .bashrc provides commands to make it easy to install venvs to work directory.
+Specifically:
 ```
 cd path_to_project/project_name
 venv_init
 venv_activate
 ```
 Using these commands, the venv is created at `$WORK/venvs/project_name`.
-This does raise the risk of name clashes, so be aware!
+Note that the venv name is based on the directory name.
+So it does raise the risk of clashes if you have two projects in different places, but with the same directory name.

 Fourth, the .bashrc provides a default queue and hpc_project_code for the job submission scripts below.